tombryden/novabook-tax-service/README.md

 ## Tests

-Comprehensive tests have been added, including unit tests of the core business logic and a couple of full e2e tests.
+18 tests have been added, including unit tests of the core business logic and a couple of full e2e tests.
+You can run these via `pnpm test`

 ## Libraries & Tools Used